 Apply, accept your offer and pay your deposit.
 The school issues an official Letter of Acceptance.

-Step 2 — Get a Provincial Attestation Letter (PAL)
+Step 2 — Get a Provincial Attestation Letter (PAL/TAL)

-Step 4 — Take IELTS and medical exam
+Step 4 — Take your English test and medical exam

 Step 5 — Apply online via IRCC portal

-Submit: Letter of Acceptance + PAL, GIC certificate, tuition receipt, IELTS, medical confirmation, passport, statement of purpose, transcripts.
+Submit: Letter of Acceptance + PAL/TAL, proof of funds, any tuition receipt, your English test result, medical confirmation, passport, statement of purpose, transcripts.

 Step 6 — Biometrics in Dhaka